 Several drug companies have voluntarily recalled their blood pressure and heart medication that contains valsartan after it was discovered that the medication might have become contaminated in the Chinese and India manufacturing plants it was being produced.

-Valsartan (a generic version of Diovan) might have become contaminated with the chemical N-nitrosodimethylamine (NDMA) if produced by Zhejiang Huahai Pharmaceuticals or Hetero Labs Limited.
+The primary legal issue is that Valsartan (a generic version of Diovan) might have become contaminated with the chemicals N-nitrosodimethylamine (NDMA), N-Nitrosodiethylamine (NDEA), and/or N-Methylnitrosobutyric acid (NMBA) if produced by Zhejiang Huahai Pharmaceuticals or Hetero Labs Limited.
 Potential injuries include liver damage, tumors, and cancer.

 Valsartan Injuries & Side Effects